Eastern Oregon Trail Alliance

 Projects

-The Magone Trail Network is a 27 mile mountain bike trail network located on the Malheur National Forest and centered around a mountain lake with developed facilities that include a campground, boat dock, swim beach, and bathrooms.
+The Magone Trail Network is an 18 mile mountain bike trail network located on the Malheur National Forest, centered around a mountain lake with developed facilities that include a campground, boat dock, swim beach, and bathrooms.
+Designed to cater to the growing community of mountain bikers, hikers, and trail-runners, the Magone Trail Network boasts a plethora of options, from shorter beginner loops to larger, more technical trails with a cross-country feel, providing riders with varying levels of challenge and adventure.
 Project planning began in 2014 with environmental review completed in May of 2017.
-Through the efforts of a dedicated volunteer force, REDD construction and the U.S. Forest Service, 14 miles of the network have been completed as of July 2022.
+Through the efforts of a dedicated volunteer force, REDD construction, the U.S. Forest Service, and funding provided by the Recreational Trails Program, administered by the Oregon Parks and Recreation Department, 18 of the 27 mile approved network has been completed as of December 2023.
+The remaining 9 miles will be completed in the coming years.
 Yearly, EOTA works to maintain existing trails, build new sustainable trails as well as seek funding for additional contract built trails within the approved network.

 Interested in joining our volunteer efforts?
 Check out our Events Section, Facebook Page (https://www.facebook.com/eotatrails) or Instagram (@EOTAtrails) for upcoming volunteer trail work days.